JDASoftwareGroup/jdatech.github.io/_posts/2020-07-21-cube-functionality-to-kartothek.markdown

 ## Additional Features of Cube

-*	**Multiple-datasets**: When mapping multiple parts (tables or datasets) to Kartothek, using multiple datasets allows users to copy, backup and delete them separately.
+*	**Multiple-datasets**: This was not possible with the existing multi-table (within a single dataset) feature present in kartothek.
+ When mapping multiple parts (tables or datasets) to Kartothek, using multiple datasets allows users to copy, backup and delete them separately.
 Index structures are bound to datasets.
 *	**Seed-Based Join System / Partition-alignment**: When data is stored in multiple parts (tables or datasets), the question is how to expose it to the user during read operations.
  Seed based Join marks a single part as seed which provides seed dataset in the cube, all other parts are just additional columns.
  Cube uses lazy approach of seed based join,